Indivisibility and uniform computational strength: The rational numbers

-Define a recurrence relation $e(n)$ by letting $e(1) = 3$ and $e(n+1) = 2ne(n)+2$ for $n\geq1$.
-We claim that if any functionals $\Phi_0,\dotsc, \Phi_{k-1}$ each enumerate at least $e(k)$ points by stage $s$, then one can choose at stage $s$ a collection of $k$ disjoint rational intervals $I_0,\dotsc, I_{k-1}$ such that for each $i$, the endpoints of $I_i$ were enumerated by $\Phi_i$.
-The proof is by induction on $k$.
-The case $k=1$ is immediate, so suppose the claim holds for all $i\leq k$ and that we have $k+1>1$ functionals $\Phi_0, \dotsc, \Phi_{k-1}, \Phi_k$ each having enumerated at least $e(k+1)$ points.
-Now, for purposes of the inductive step, we are only considering the first $k$ functionals $\Phi_0, \dotsc, \Phi_{k-1}$ to have enumerated $2e(k)$ points each; any extra points can be discarded.
-Then the $2ke(k)$ total points enumerated by $\Phi_0, \dotsc, \Phi_{k-1}$ divide $\Q$ into $2ke(k)+1$ open intervals.
-If $\Phi_k$ enumerates at least $2ke(k)+2$ points, by the pigeonhole principle, at least one of those $2ke(k)+1$ open intervals will contain two such points $a_k,b_k\in \Q$.
-We then choose $I_k=(a_k,b_k)$.
-This splits the set of points enumerated by the $\Phi_i$, $i<k$, into two groups, those below $a_k$ and those above $b_k$.
-Using the pigeonhole principle again, for each $i<k$, one of those groups contains at least $2e(k)/2 = e(k)$ points enumerated by $\Phi_i$.
-The inductive hypothesis can now be applied to the set of (at most $k$) functionals with at least $e(k)$ points enumerated below $a_k$, and separately to the set of functionals with at least $e(k)$ points enumerated above $b_k$, to produce a set of disjoint rational intervals as required.
+\begin{lem}\thlabel{pcetlem} If sets $S_0,\dotsc, S_{k-1}$ each contain at least $r(k)$ points, then there are pairwise disjoint rational intervals $I_0, \dotsc, I_{k-1}$ such that the endpoints of $I_i$ are in $S_i$ for each $i$. \end{lem} \begin{proof} By induction on $k$.
+The case $k=1$ is immediate, so suppose the claim holds for all $i\leq k$ and that we have $k+1>1$ sets $S_0, \dotsc, S_{k-1}, S_k$ each with at least $r(k+1)$ points.
+For purposes of the inductive step, we discard all but $2r(k)$ points from the first $k$ sets $S_0, \dotsc, S_{k-1}$.
+Then the $2kr(k)$ total points in $S_0 \cup \cdots \cup S_{k-1}$ divide $\Q$ into $2kr(k)+1$ open intervals.
+If $S_k$ has at least $2kr(k)+2$ points, by the pigeonhole principle, at least one of those $2kr(k)+1$ open intervals will contain two distinct points $a_k,b_k\in S_k$.
+We in particular choose $a_k$ and $b_k$ to be adjacent among the elements of $S_k$, then set $I_k=(a_k,b_k)$.
+This splits $\bigcup_{i<k} S_i$ into two groups, the points below $a_k$ and those above $b_k$.
+Using the pigeonhole principle again, for each $i<k$, one of those groups contains at least $2r(k)/2 = r(k)$ elements of $S_i$.
+The inductive hypothesis can now be applied to the collection of (at most $k$) sets having at least $r(k)$ points below $a_k$, and separately to the collection of sets having at least $r(k)$ points above $b_k$, to produce a set of disjoint rational intervals as required. \end{proof}